auliakhalqillah/akbook/docs/source/index.rst

   :width: 1000
   :alt: Alternative text

 Hi.
 Wellcome to my online note.
 My name is Aulia Khalqillah.
 Thank you for visiting my online note.
-I’m a research assistant at the Geological Hazards Division, `Tsunami and Disaster Research Center (TDMRC) <https://tdmrc.usk.ac.id/>`_, Universitas Syiah Kuala (USK), Banda Aceh.
+I’m a researcher at the Geological Hazards Division, `Tsunami and Disaster Research Center (TDMRC) <https://tdmrc.usk.ac.id/>`_, Universitas Syiah Kuala (USK), Banda Aceh.
 My fields are Seismic Hazard-Risk Analysis, Microtremor Data Analysis, and Computational Seismology, all related to earthquake science.
 I try to study the earthquake from physics and statistics perspectives.
 Based on that, I hope we can understand behavior of an earthquake more comprehensively.

-In this note, you will find the explanation regarding fundamental algorithm, numerical methods, and specific about seismic hazard.
+In this note, you will find the explanation regarding fundamental algorithm, numerical methods, and seismic hazard.
 I will share all of these topic based on my experience.
 I hope this will help you to gain more the knowledge in the scientific field, especially in earthquake science.

 .. toctree::
   :caption: Topics